chain-mint/ilenoid/README.md

 ## 🎯 Project Overview

-**Transparent Charity Tracker** is a production-ready decentralized application (dApp) that revolutionizes charity transparency by leveraging blockchain technology on **Base L2**.
+**Ilenoid** is a production-ready decentralized application (dApp) that revolutionizes charity transparency by leveraging blockchain technology on **Stacks**.
 Every donation, milestone, and fund release is recorded immutably on-chain, ensuring complete accountability and trust.

 ### The Problem We Solve